 Sole Source – as defined by South Carolina law, a Sole Source purchase is one where there is only one source (one supplier) that could possibly supply the required product or service.
 Examples of Sole Source transactions are:

-- There is only one supplier that can meet required specifications.
+- There is only one supplier that can meet the required specifications.

-- The product that is required is under patent, copyright, or of proprietary design.
+- The product that is required is under patent, copyright, or proprietary design.

 - The product is available only direct from the manufacturer.

 - The product is a replacement part or component for existing equipment and only available from one source.

 - Something deemed to be the “best” fit for a specific purpose (by going through a process to determine what is “best” you are actually conducting a procurement process).